 - Future requirements – a court will take into account things such as age, health, financial resources, care of children and ability to earn.

 We recommend you obtain legal counsel to help you present the evidence that is pertinent

 to your case as this can help to ensure that you receive the best outcome.

 Does this apply to married and de facto relationships?

 Yes, this information applies to both married and de facto couples.
 In New South Wales, the Family Law Act 1975 describes a de facto relationship as one of either the same or opposite sex living together on a genuine domestic basis.

 What are the time limits on starting these proceedings?

-In Australia, if you were married then proceedings must be begun within 12 months of the divorce being finalised.
+In Australia, if you were married then proceedings must commence within 12 months of the divorce being finalised.
 If you were in a de facto relationship, proceedings must be begun within two years of the relationship breakdown.

 How We Can Help